Have you ever noticed that when anxiety sets in, your muscles also tend to tighten up? READ MORE

 WHAT PHYSIOMED IS DOING:

-- Making anti-bacterial hand rub available for patients & staff
+- Ensuring hand sanitizer is readily available for all patients

 WHAT WE CAN DO INDIVIDUALLY: